5l1v3r1/Snapchat_Dynamic_Scheduling/README.md

 ### Forecasting + Momentum
-Forecasting and momentum section offers an opprtunity to dive deeper into the data by plotting the cumulative performance of an episode using the respective story ID and 24 hour window in which we wish to forecast to (from the drop-down selection).
-The line graph shows the relevant benchmarks as well as areas in which positive or negative change has been detected (offline detection of the nearest 24hour prediction), depicted by 🔥 or 🥶 respectively.
+Forecasting and momentum section offers an opprtunity to dive deeper into the data by plotting the cumulative performance (Plotly) of an episode using the respective story ID and 24 hour window in which we wish to forecast to (from the drop-down selection).
+The cumulative line graph shows the relevant benchmarks as well as areas in which positive or negative change has been detected depicted by 🔥 or 🥶 respectively (offline detection of the nearest 24 hour prediction).

 ![image](https://github.com/a-memme/Snapchat_Dynamic_Scheduling/assets/79600550/a80f8738-fc43-4699-8c52-a3029bb63483)

-Click the "Momentum Table" button to generate a table showcasing performance by day + momentum - a simplfiied, overall depiction of an episode's daily performance since inception:
+Click the "Momentum Table" button to generate a table showcasing performance by day + momentum - a simplfiied, overall depiction of an episode's daily performance over time since inception:

 ![image](https://github.com/a-memme/Snapchat_Dynamic_Scheduling/assets/79600550/a057c53c-d08d-4c72-9802-454665d6b1d0)

 ### Train & Testing Model